Speak Up For Salmon: February 2026

 Map of the Alaska Peninsula Management Area, including the Area M areas (Unimak District and Shumagin Islands), from Fox et al. 2021.
 Click the map to enlarge.

 One of the fisheries the BOF develops regulations for is the South Alaska Peninsula, or Area M, purse seine, drift gillnet, and set gillnet fisheries.
-These fisheries intercept migrating chum and Chinook salmon from Western and Interior Alaska rivers (including the Kuskokwim), particularly during the month of June.
+Collectively, the Area M fishery catches and sells large numbers of migrating chum and Chinook salmon from Western and Interior Alaska rivers (including the Kuskokwim), particularly during the month of June.
 Different genetic studies have shown between 18–57%, and most recently 28%, of chum salmon caught in June are from Western and Interior Alaska.
 Approximately 20.5% of Chinook salmon landed in the Area M fishery throughout the summer are from Western and Interior Alaska.

 From February 18-24, 2026, the BOF will be discussing proposed regulatory changes to the Area M fishery, which would be in effect from 2026-2028 per the BOF’s three-year cycle.
-Proposals submitted in April 2025 were posted this month.
+Proposals submitted in April 2025 were posted in September 2025.
 There are several proposals that aim to reduce opener periods and/or extend closures between openers in the Area M fishery to create a migratory corridor for Western and Interior Alaska salmon.
-This is a critical opportunity for Tribes and the public to advocate for safe passage of Western and Interior Alaska salmon through the Area M fishery.

 You can engage by: